snoke/myEntityRepository/README.md

 //our first object to be stored in database ExampleModel obj = new ExampleModel("Joe Doe");

-//the repository works by Types to load class informations Type objectType = obj.GetType();
+//the repository works by Types (Reflection) to load class informations Type objectType = obj.GetType();

 //define entity types to be controlled by repository